Comcast/xml-selector/README.md

 #### Node.firstChild

-The first child Node of this Node.
+The first child Node of this Node or null for none.

 #### Node.lastChild

-The last child Node of this Node.
+The last child Node of this Node or null for none.

+#### Node.nextSibling

+The sibling Node immediate following this Node in the document tree.
+This property is null in the case of no next sibling.

 #### Node.nodeName